carterrees/carterrees_blog/_posts/2019-09-02-For-Loop-String-Replace.md

 ### Replacing string values with a for loop.

 The data set below is at the subsidary unit of analysis.
-Misspellings are often part of nested data, especially data that is scraped from the web.
-The code below creates a list of values for the subsidary Micro, Inc. of Parent Company A and standadizes those values.
+Misspellings are often part data scraped from the web.
+The code below creates a list of values for the subsidiary Micro, Inc. of Parent Company A and standadizes those values.

 ```python
 import pandas as pd